-Raises KeyError - If a arrayset does not exist with the provided name class ArraysetDataWriter remove()

-Yields Iterable[Union[ArraysetDataReader, ArraysetDataWriter]] - Generator of ArraysetData accessor objects (set to read or write mode as appropriate)
+- PermissionError If any enclosed arrayset is opned in a connection manager. - KeyError If a arrayset does not exist with the provided name - values () $\rightarrow$ Iterable[Union[hangar.arrayset.ArraysetDataReader, hangar.arrayset.ArraysetDataWriter]] yield all arrayset object instances in the checkout. - Yields Iterable[Union[ArraysetDataReader, ArraysetDataWriter]] Generator of ArraysetData accessor objects (set to read or write mode as appropriate)